-The concept is simple, when you send an email and it gets received by the destination server, that server will check whether you have DMARC configured and if so, it will verify two things:
+The concept is simple - when you send an email and it is received by the destination server, that server will check whether you have DMARC configured and if so, it will verify two things:

-that the email came from a source authorised by you and
+That the email came from a source authorized by you and

-You can also check out our video that explains how DMARC works.
+You can also check out our video below that explains how DMARC works.